2018ik/2018ik.github.io/_wiki/church.markdown

 ## Background

+The **church** (Greek: *ekklesia*) is the assembly of those whom are called out of the world by God for the fulfillment of His eternal purpose.
+When God's called out ones meet together, there is the church.

 The church has universal and local aspects.
-In Revelation, we see the universal church expressed locally in seven churches.
+I In Revelation, we see the universal church expressed locally in seven churches.
 The reality is the Body of Christ, but the manifestation of the Body requires the local churches.

 For example, a carpenter can build a chair, and design the concept with its color, material and style.
 If they are asked to show us the chair, they need a physical chair that is built - a practical expression of the chair.
 This is the local church.
 By seeing the physical chair, the carpenter's design is expressed.
 This is the expression of the universal church.